 Since this is a small and simple carve, it shouldn’t take long!

 Don’t have an X-Carve CNC machine?

 You could also use a jigsaw to cut out the state shape from wood, but it will take longer and won’t be as quick and easy as it is with the CNC – that’s for sure.
 Learn more about your options for different types of saws for woodworking here.

 Step 2.
 Sand coasters

 Once your state coasters are out, start sanding them down using 80 grit to smooth and shape the edges.
-Follow up with 150 grit sandpaper.
-This leaves enough wood pores open and provided a nice finish that won’t be so smooth that cups will slide right off.
+Follow up with 150-grit sandpaper.
+This leaves enough wood pores open and provides a nice finish that won’t be so smooth that cups will slide right off.

 Step 3.
 Stain state shape coasters